 Now that you know what FICO stands for, you’re probably eager to see your scores.

-The easiest way is through the Discover Credit Scorecard.
+The easiest way to view a free FICO score is through the Discover Credit Scorecard.
 This tool is available to anyone, whether you have a Discover credit card or not.
 Discover cardholders will see FICO scores based on their TransUnion reports, while non-cardholders will see scores based on their Experian reports.

-For several other strategies, read this post on getting your FICO scores for free.
+For several other strategies, read this post on getting your free credit scores (FICO included).